 Like all great companies, we strive to hire, develop, and retain the best people.
 We believe in collaboration and learning from others.
 These are some things we want you to know about us:

-Our plan is to provide sustainable and local printing to every person on this planet.
+Our mission is to empower global ecommerce and the creator economy to serve any customer overnight with any customized product.
 It is a big and ambitious goal, but one that connects the entire team working at Gelato.

-The way people work with print has not changed.
-Printed material is sent all across the planet, which takes a long time and is unnecessarily expensive and wasteful.
-The transportation industry causes 25% of the total global carbon emissions.
-Paper accounts for approximately 10% of all carbon emissions in the print industry alone.
+The way people manufacture and distribute customized products has not changed.
+Products are still being sent all across the planet, which takes a long time and is unnecessarily expensive and wasteful.
+The transportation industry alone causes 25% of total global carbon emissions, and because much of these products are overproduced and end up in the landfills this further contributes to global waste and emissions.

 There is a long distance to travel between having a great idea and building a great company.
 We embrace the hard work required to deliver on our mission.
 We know that we do not have all the answers.
 We enjoy this because we problem-solve, innovate, and operate as a team.